BUS G139: Business Communication

 Writing Assignments

-Preparation of research and business reports.
-Preparation of cover letters, resumes, and professional correspondence.
+Writing research and business reports and/or creating PowerPoint presentations.
+Preparing cover letters, resumes, and professional correspondence.

 Out-of-class Assignments

-Research and analysis of information to present in formal business research reports and oral presentations.
-Practice oral presentation.
+Research information to present in formal business research reports and oral presentations.
+Practice oral presentations.

 Demonstration of Critical Thinking